linhartr22/ender3_profiles/README.md

 # ender3_profiles
-Collection of Ender 3 3D Printer Profiles
+This is my collection of Ender 3 3D Printer Profiles.
+These are still a work in progress but I'm getting really good results with these.